HBLL-Collection-Development/HBLL-Collection-Development.github.io/index.md

 ## Note 1

-At the present time the Library collects at the comprehensive Level in the following areas:
+At the present time the Library collects at the Comprehensive Level in the following areas:

 * Mormonism
 * Literature